freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 .. _`PGP-encrypted email`: https://securedrop.org/sites/default/files/fpf-email.asc

-Why can’t I save or print from the Viewer VM apps?
+Why can't I save or print from the Viewer VM apps?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When you view a file on SecureDrop Workstation, it is opened in a disposable
 VM that cannot access the network or any peripherals.
 The VM and all its data